jasmin-baier/tabiya-livelihoods-classifier/README_Jas.md

 python entity_extraction_loop.py
 # TODO must change to batching in system, i.e. so that it only re-analyzes new entries

-# Once done, clean the output using the cleaning script
+# STEP 5: Once done, clean the output using the cleaning script
 clean_bert_results.py

-# Then: Give to LLMs (script to be written)
+# STEP 6: Then: Give to LLMs (script to be written)
-LLM_pick_skills.py
+LLM_pick_skills_full_details.py

+# STEP 7: Reshape LLM output and merge opportunity information back in
+clean_LLM_create_opp-db.py

-# Finally, run computation
+# Finally, run computation (will actually be one on cloud, so this file is just for testing)
 match_skills_compute.py